-TEC423 Remote Access 3 Credits This is the second of four CCNP-oriented courses.
-The course presents information pertaining to building networks that have remote access.
-Topics covered include implementation of Cisco routers in WAN applications; selection and implementation of the appropriate Cisco IOS services required to build intranet remote access links; WAN technologies including analog dialup, ISDN BRI and PRI, FrameRelay, broadband, and VPN.
+TEC423 Remote Access 3 Credits

+This is the second of four CCNP-oriented courses presenting information pertaining to the building of remote access networks.
+The implementation of Cisco routers in WAN applications is the central theme around which the course is organized.
+Topics to be covered include the selection and implementation of the various Cisco IOS services required to build remote access links.
+WAN technologies, which cover dial-up services, ISDN, Frame Relay, broadband, and Virtual Private Networks, are also discussed.